 Mental Health Placement Summary & Timetable

 All our placements are designed to help you gain experience whilst sharing your skills at a variety of different projects.
 Each placement has a degree or vocational focus, however, every placement will have you working in a range of environments.

 On the Mental health placement you will be working one day a week in a psychiatric setting or in a community mental health setting.
 In groups you’ll be running therapeutic activities in the wards with service users at different stages of their recovery.

-The remainder of your projects will be spent teaching English to young adults and children within the local communities and working with individuals with special needs.
+The remainder of your projects will be spent teaching English to young adults and children within the local communities on the English for Development projects, and also working with individuals with special needs.

 Sample Bali Mental Health Placement Weekly timetable

 |Wednesday||SN: Special Needs Work||MH: Workshop|